Chapter in this post:

 Another feature that the headphones have according to the product information is the automatic volume limiter, which should reduce the output to a maximum of 85-93 dB.
 Of course, I couldn't measure the volume level, but I once played music at maximum volume (iPhone at maximum and headphones at maximum) and then slowly held my ear to it.
 It was definitely loud and, in my opinion, too loud not to damage the ears in the long term, but perhaps even more volume is actually possible without the function.

-In order to get a feel for the statement "85 to 93 dB", I researched various sites, including at the Federal Environment Agency here receive the information that an employer has to use hearing protection at volume levels above 85 dB.
-Above 85 dB the hearing can be irreparably damaged and above 95 dB noise appears to us as "unbearable".
-To provide the matter with a few practical examples, I have put together a small list with various sound levels.
+In order to get a feeling for the indication "85 to 93 dB", I researched on various sites and among other things at the Federal Environment Agency here receive information that an employer must wear hearing protection if the volume at work exceeds 85 dB.
+Above 85 dB, hearing can be irreparably damaged, and above 95 dB, noise seems “unbearable” to us.
+In order to provide a few practical examples, I have put together a small list of various sound levels here.

 Given the background, I would still rate the 93 dB as too high, but I think that if you test how loud it is for yourself, you can put the headphones in the hands of the children.